Skip to content

 Teaching

 At the University of Delaware (UD), Jennifer teaches courses at the graduate and undergraduate levels on the art and material culture of the United States, museum studies, and theories and methods of material culture study.
-Recent graduate seminars include: the Material and Visual Culture of Slavery, Landscapes of Enslavement, Faces and Places in the Eighteenth Century, and Scale in Vast Early America.
+Recent graduate seminars include: the Material and Visual Culture of Slavery, Landscapes of Enslavement, Faces and Places in the Eighteenth Century, Scale in Vast Early America, and Sensing Art & Design.

 A core aim of her courses is to offer participants hands-on experiences with historic artifacts, field-based learning opportunities, guest lectures from scholars and museum professionals, and public-facing assignments that contribute to area cultural institutions.

-Her current UD Ph.D. advisees are working on dissertation topics as varied as: pastel and pastel artists in British North America; the intersection of craft and tourism in 20th-century Appalachia; depictions of people of African descent in 18thand 19th-century New England; optical technologies and the control and resistance of enslaved people on 18th-century southern plantations.
+Her UD Ph.D. advisees’ dissertation topics are as varied as: pastel and pastel artists in 18th-century North America; the intersection of craft and tourism in 20th-century Appalachia; depictions of people of African descent in 18th and 19th-century New England; optical technologies and the control and resistance of enslaved people on 18th-century southern plantations.
 Past M.A. students, including those in the Winterthur Program in American Material Culture, have written about: enslaved craftspeople in colonial Annapolis, Maryland; botanical circulation and enslavement in relation to the Peale family; cabinetmaking and the labor of enslaved people in Natchez, Mississippi.

 Jennifer Van Horn